 If you need help, click on that MD9 logo to go to MD9’s website to schedule a call.
 If you’re on a tight budget, join our email list to be the first to know when we are offering discounts to MD9 Beta-Testers.

 This past year my two best friends gifted me books they felt I should read over Hanukkah.
 Colie, my best friend since the age of 9 sent me the book Top of Mind by Hall.
-You can guess the book’s topic based on the title and probably now imagine why I named this long-game growth-play after him.

 - Take notes

 - Ask the speakers questions after each session